Back

 • Long-term location/planning security (5 years).

-Disadvantages for tenants:
+Disadvantages for Tenants:

 • Full inflation risk (100% CPI).

-• No benefit from interest rate cuts.
+• No profit from interest rate cuts.

-• Limited right of appeal (only calculation, Art.
-270c OR).
+• Limited contestation (only calculation, Art.
+270c CO).

-• Budget uncertainty in the event of volatile inflation.
+• Budget uncertainty during volatile inflation.

 • Perceived predictability due to CPI coupling.